nilsonbraga/auth-ad/README.md

 --------------------------------------------------------------------------------------------

 This is an Active Directory login API.
-This API has two routes that receive parameters via PUT / JSON:
+This API has two routes that receive parameters via POST / JSON:

 / login, verify the login with username and password. entry {username, password}